Avery Williams (linebacker): Ottawa Redblacks

 In 2019, Williams had a strong start to the season as he recorded 69 defensive tackles in the team's first 11 games before he suffered a season-ending injury.
 Williams was the team's nominee for the CFL's Most Outstanding Player and Most Outstanding Defensive Player awards.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 Instead, he re-signed with the Redblacks on February 3, 2021.

 In the pandemic-shortened 2021 season, Williams played in 13 regular season games where he had 89 defensive tackles, two sacks, one forced fumble, and his first career interception.
 He had his best career game in the opening game of the season where he recorded a franchise record-tying 14 defensive tackles and also one sack on August 7, 2021, in the win over the Edmonton Elks.
 At the end of the season, Williams was once again named the team's Most Outstanding Defensive Player and CFL East All-Star.

 In 18 games in the 2022 season.
 Williams had a career high 92 defensive tackles, 2 special teams tackles, 2 tackles for loss, 2 sacks, 2 forced fumbles, 1 interception, 3 pass deflections, and 1 fumble recovery.
 Williams was once again a star player for Ottawa in 2022, contributing with 92 defensive tackles, two special teams tackles, two sacks, two forced fumbles and one interception.
 Following the season, with his contract expiring and unable to agree to new terms, Ottawa released Williams on February 11, 2023, allowing him to pursue a contract elsewhere.

 Montreal Alouettes

 On February 11, 2023, Williams and the Montreal Alouettes agreed to a contract.
 In 2023, he played in nine regular season games, starting in six, where he had 34 defensive tackles, three special teams tackles, and one pass knockdown.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 Personal life

 Williams was born in Baltimore, Maryland to parents Willinette and Anthony Williams.
-He and his wife, Precious, have one son, Avery Jr.